 - If you’re looking to get a present for a Buddhist, look no further than this article about it.

 “But Wait.
 Don’t You Worship to Your ‘God’, Buddha?”

-Not at all.
+- Not at all.
 The historical Buddha that everyone knows (Siddhārtha Gautama) is not a “God” in Buddhism, but instead our respected teacher and above all…a human being.

 - You may see Buddhists bow to a statue of the Buddha, but that is out of respect for him as our teacher, not as idol worship.
 In Asian countries, students everywhere bow to their teachers out of respect and humility, and the Buddha is no different.
 Some Buddhists even give offerings of food, water, etc., to a statue of the Buddha not as an offering to a god, but to bring about selflessness and compassion in themselves.
 This is similar to “repetition in learning something”, and in Buddhism this helps us to awaken and bring out the kindness in ourselves so we can share this selflessness and compassion with everyone.

 What Does a Buddhist “do” at Christmas?

 Glad you asked!
 I have an entire article about five things a Buddhist can do on Christmas.

 Thank you for reading, and Merry Christmas!